File Attachment FAQ

 Are file attachments included in data backups?

-Yes.
-Standard data backups include file attachments (e.g., resumes) added to Bullhorn between the first day of the previous month and the date of the backup request.
-Full backups include all file attachments in their native format.
-See Requesting a Data Backup for more information.
+• Standard backups include file attachments (such as resumes) added between the first day of the previous month and the date of the backup request.